alicevision/AliceVision/src/software/calibration/README.md

   -s [ --siftPath ] arg                 Folder containing the .desc.
 If not
                                         provided, it will be assumed to be parent(sfmdata)/matches [for the older
-                                        version of openMVG it is the list.txt] -m [ --mediapath ] arg                The folder path containing all the synchronised image subfolders assocated
+                                        version of aliceVision it is the list.txt] -m [ --mediapath ] arg                The folder path containing all the synchronised image subfolders assocated
                                         to each camera